dustinpfister/blog_posts/_posts/js-getting-started.md

 ### 1.1 - Be sure to be using an up to date web browser if getting started with client side javaScript

-In this post I am using Google chrome 70.x, and am using examples that can be copied and pasted into the javaScript console.
-The reason why is that I think the javaScript console is a good way to introduce people to javaScript that have no background with it at all.
-All that is needed is a web browser, and in addition you do not need to set up and account of any kind as well.
+In this post I am using Google chrome 96.x, which is important when using examples that are to be copied and pasted into the javaScript console.
+Also using an up to date browser is important when it comes to testing out just about anything that has to do with client side javaScrit anyway.

 ### 1.2 - Get node installed if you want to use javaScript for general programing outside of a web browser.